IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/concepts.md

 ## API Gateway

-OpenWhisk comes with an integrated API Gateway.
-This allows the developers to create new HTTP APIs which map incoming requests to web actions.
+Cloud Functions comes with an integrated API Gateway service.
+This allows  developers to create new HTTP APIs which map incoming requests to actions.

 The API Gateway handles capabilities like routing based on request properties \(URI paths and HTTP method\), user authentication, rate limiting and more.
 Developers do not need to implement this features within the web action code.

+{% hint style="warning" %}
-Using the API Gateway is an extension to web actions that allows you to build enterprise high-traffic HTTP APIs with minimal effort using IBM Cloud Functions. _Note that this feature is quite deep and outside of the scope of this class._
+_**Note** Several of the extended features described above, along with [support of the OpenAPI specification](https://github.com/apache/openwhisk-apigateway#API) or "Swagger", are quite deep and outside of the scope of this workshop._
+{% endhint %}

 {% hint style="info" %}
 Find out more about [API Gateway commands](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_api) for Cloud Functions.